How to use String Join() function in Python?

 John,Cambridge,UK

-How to add both (key and value) in the string with join?
+How do you add both (key and value) to the string with join?

 myDict = {'name':'John', 'city':'Cambridge', 'Country':'UK'};